cbmr-data/cbmr-data.github.io/esrum/source/overview.rst

 | 1  | Container*         | 2 TB | 64 cores |                     | *esrumcont01fl*                   |
 +----+--------------------+------+----------+---------------------+-----------------------------------+

+All nodes use AMD EPYC CPUs, but the exact model differs across nodes, according to the role and when they were purchased.
+See the `/proc/cpuinfo` file for per-node information.

 \* *The container node is used as a compute node when not being used to run containers.*